As at the date of this annual report, the Board comprises a total of seven Directors as follows:

 Directors acknowledge their responsibility for preparing the financial statements on a going concern basis, with supporting assumptions or qualifications as necessary.
 The Company’s financial statements are prepared in accordance with the Listing Rules, Hong Kong Companies Ordinance and also the accounting principles and practices generally accepted in Hong Kong.
 Appropriate accounting policies are selected and applied consistently; judgments and estimates made are prudent and reasonable.

-Risk Management and Internal Controls
+Risk Management and Internal Control Systems

 While taking into full account the risk management framework requirements of The Committee of Sponsoring Organizations of the Treadway Commission (the “COSO”), the promoter of the National Commission on Fraudulent Financial Reporting, and risk management guidelines set out by the Hong Kong Institute of Certified Public Accountants, the internal control system of the Company also learns from the experience of outstanding management companies and takes into consideration our actual situation and business characteristics in formulating the control framework for assessing the efficiency and competence of the internal control system, which provide a reasonable assurance to ensure the effectiveness of the Company’s operating activities, reliability of its financial reports and compliance of laws and regulations.